theintern/intern/README.md

 Intern can run unit tests in most browsers that support ECMAScript 5, including mobile browsers on Android and iOS, and in Node 6+.
-Note that Internet Explorer 9 is not supported.
+Note that Internet Explorer versions below 11 are not supported.

-Intern’s self-tests run against IE 10 and 11, Firefox 36 and current, Chrome 38 and current, and Safari 9 and 10, as well as the latest LTS and current versions of Node.
+Intern’s self-tests run against IE 11, Safari 13, and the most recent few vesions of Firefox, Chrome, and Chromium Edge, as well as the latest LTS and current versions of Node.

 Intern can run functional tests using WebDriver-compatible applications and services, including Selenium, Appium, Selendroid.
 It has built-in support for